I want to start with something I'm not proud of.

 I sat in my truck in that parking lot and read that line four or five times.

 Learn to live with it.
 After three years of barely sleeping.
-After asking my grandkids to repeat themselves every time they talked to me.
+After asking my grandkids to repeat themselves every time they said something.
 After turning the TV up so loud my wife started wearing earplugs in the living room.
-Learn to live with it.
+After stopping going to restaurants because the background noise mixed with the ringing made conversations impossible.

-Here's what nobody explained to me in three years of doctor visits: tinnitus isn't just a hearing problem.
-Research shows that chronic inflammation in the inner ear damages the auditory nerve over time — and when those nerves are damaged, the brain starts generating its own "signal" to compensate.
+Tinnitus isn't just a hearing problem.
+Research published by Georgetown University Medical Center shows that chronic tinnitus is largely a brain signal problem — the auditory nerve gets damaged or inflamed, and the brain starts generating its own "signal" to compensate for the gap.
 That signal is the ringing.

 I ordered a 3-bottle supply.
 The 90-day money-back guarantee was the thing that got me over the line.
-I figured worst case I'd ask for my money back.
+Worst case I'd ask for my money back.

-→ See how Audifort works on the official siteWhy Everything Else I Tried Failed
+→ See the full ingredient list on the official siteWhy Everything Else I Tried Failed

-After three years of trying things, this comparison is what finally made sense to me:
+After three years and more money than I want to admit, this comparison is what finally made sense to me:

 | Audifort | Everything Else | |